Cmecham21/Project1/README.md

 When the user searches for a course, the data is pulled from the ArrayList and displayed to the screen.
+For example:

     if (choice == 1){
                 System.out.println("Please search for the class you want.
 Ex: CS 231: ");